Firewalling Examples with Security Groups

 To add ingress ping connectivity to your instance:

-• Add a rule: In the selected security group, add an INGRESS rule, restrict the source IP or network range, then select the ICMP protocol.
+rule, restrict the source IP or network range, then select the ICMP protocol. -

 The resulting rules appear like this: